 It is one of the best study hacks, and you have probably been using it ever since you were a child.
-Observing things via a teacher's lens is the Feynman approach.
+Observing things through a teacher's lens is the Feynman approach.
 When you do that, you begin to anticipate crucial subjects.
 The only thing you want to do is to help them comprehend the subject as simply as you can.
-This teaching practise may be done with anyone.
+This teaching practice may be done with anyone.
 If you're nervous about it, see yourself in a classroom and perform for the students there.
 Don't let the fact that it could seem strange to those around you stop you from employing this useful strategy.

 15. Take a quiz

-Playing a quiz is a clever study strategy for memorising.
+Playing a quiz is a clever study strategy for memorizing.
 After you have fully comprehended and grasped a subject, challenge any of your friends or family members to ask you questions about it.
 The better you recall it, the faster and more accurately you can respond.

 16. Group Research

 This approach is somewhat comparable to the play quiz approach.
-You can remember the theory subjects through relating to your friends when you hear the theory topics again while talking about them with your friends.
+You can remember the theory subjects by relating to your friends when you hear the theory topics again while talking about them with your friends.

 17. Comprehension Style

 It is one of our additional study advice for pupils.
 You must use the same strategy in your studies as you do when you answer comprehension problems by reading the questions first and then the passage.
 Review the chapter first, then look for all the key inquiries from the question papers from the prior year.
 To get the answers to those questions, read the chapter now.